ilmax/site/content/posts/obsolete-endpoints/index.md

 ## Conclusions

+In this post, we went through several steps, from implementing controller/endpoint filters to emitting custom telemetry, we looked at how the telemetry will be visualized in the Aspire Dashboard.
+Those custom telemetry will allow us to inspect which and how often our deprecated API are being used which in turn allows us to make an informed decision and minimize the risk of involuntarily breaking clients.

-I hope you found this post useful, till the next time
+I hope you found this article helpful, that's all for today till the next time!